-Funding your Exness account is quick and easy.
+Funding your Exness account is fast and simple.
 Here are some tips for hassle-free deposits:

-- Your account type may present a minimum deposit requirement to begin trading; For Standard accounts the minimum deposit depends on the payment system, while Professional accounts have a set minimum initial deposit limit starting from USD 200.
+- Your account type may present a minimum deposit required to begin trading; for Standard accounts the minimum deposit depends on the payment system, while Professional accounts have a set minimum initial deposit limit starting from USD 200.

 - Double-check minimum deposit requirements for using a specific payment system.